priom043/Distribution-Cost-Minimization-for-PepsiCo---Transportation-Problem/README.md

 ## Academic Context

 This project was completed as part of **IPE 307 — Operations Research**, exploring the application of Linear Programming to classical supply chain optimization problems.
+This was a group project implemented by Tawfique Ihsan (1908043), Mohiuddin Adnan (1908042) and Sadat Iqbal (1908043)

 ### Topics Demonstrated
 - Transportation Problem formulation (balanced vs. unbalanced)